Racquet Club Condos

-The Racquet Club condos, located at 1818 Skyline Drive and 1815 Number 2 Canyon in Wenatchee, consists of 59 units spread across eight buildings that were built in 1978.
+The Racquet Club condos, located at 1818 Skyline Drive and 1815 Number 2 Canyon in Wenatchee, consist of 59 units spread across eight buildings that were built in 1978.

 The Racquet Club condos are a community without age restrictions that feature split-level and single-level condos.
 They have multiple floorplans featuring up to three bedrooms and units that range in size from 668 to 1655 square feet.

 What’s included in the monthly condo fees at Racquet Club condominiums in Wenatchee?